 Charlotte acts for licensing authorities in the Magistrates’ and Crown Courts.
 She is currently instructed in a multi-day licensing appeal on behalf of a FTSE 100 corporate, and appears for the Councils of Westminster City and the Royal Borough of Kensington and Chelsea in licensing appeals.

-During pupillage Charlotte regularly appeared for Transport for London in licensing appeals in the Magistrates’ Court and at the Central Criminal Court.
+During pupillage Charlotte regularly appeared for Transport for London in licensing appeals in the Magistrates’ Court and at the Central Criminal Court (Old Bailey).

 Young Fraud Lawyers Association